alphagov/govuk-frontend/packages/icons/README.md

 # Icons

-Component for conditionally revealing content, using the details HTML element.

 ## Usage

 If using express or similar, you need to configure the app to use resolve the npm package install path to `/icons`